2022 NYS 3-8 Assessments FAQ

 1. What are the New York State 3-8 Assessments?

 These assessments were developed by the New York State Education Department to measure annual student progress in reading and math.

-The New York State ELA assessment will take place on: Tuesday, April 20.
-The New York State Math assessment will take place on: Tuesday, May 4.
+The New York State ELA assessment will take place on: Tuesday, March 29 and Wednesday, March 30.
+The New York State Math assessment will take place on: Tuesday, April 26 and Wednesday, April 27.

-3. How have the New York State 3-8 Assessments changed?
+3. What should parents know about the New York State 3-8 Assessments?

-- Assessment results are not linked to teacher or school evaluations
+- Assessment results are not linked to teacher or principal evaluations

 4. When will parents receive the test results?